wp-plugins/buddypress-media/readme.txt

 == Upgrade Notice ==

-= 3.0 =
+= 3.0.1 =
-Complete rebuild.
+Added database check.
+Fixed some errors.
 Please backup your database and files before updating the database.

 == Sponsors ==